dwatling/athena/readme.txt

 WHAT'S NEW

+v1.1
+- Fixed the issue sgkimsm reported.
+- Added MockCursor to the mix.
+The plan is to come up with a group of helper classes that will make testing easier.
+MockCursor will allow you to easily test your methods that take a Cursor.

 v1.0
 - Completely rewritten.
 No longer requires you to modify your Android test project in anyway.
   No need for AllTests.java.